This article covers a number of useful BookWright features to help you design your book.

-If you’ve created a layout that you’re likely to use again and again throughout your book, use the Save Layout option to save that design.
+If you’ve created a layout that you’re likely to use on multiple pages, you can use the Save Layout option to save that design.

-Then drag and drop your custom layout from the thumbnail strip of layouts onto whichever page you’d like to apply that layout to.
+You will then be able to drag and drop your custom layout from the thumbnail strip of layouts, onto whichever page you’d like to apply that layout to.

-Since each of our cover types have some slight variations in trim and size, BookWright allows you to customize your design for each format that you want to print.
-You can design distinct covers from scratch.
-Or, after you’ve finished one cover design, you can right-click on the cover’s preview and use the Replicate Design on all Covers function to replicate that design for the other cover types.
+Since each of our cover types have slight variations in terms of trim and size, BookWright allows you to customize your cover design for each type.
+After you’ve finished one cover design, you can right-click on the cover’s preview and use the Replicate Design on all Covers function to replicate that design for the other cover types.

-While working in a text container, find and click the link function below the text container.
+While working within a text container, find and click Text Flow below the text container.
 Then click into a second container to link them.
-Text will now automatically flow from the first container into the second.
+Your text will now automatically flow from the first container into the second.

-If you need to unlink them, click on the unlink function, in the top left corner of the text container.
+If you need to unlink the two text containers, click on the unlink function, in the top left corner of each text container.

-If you’re overlapping images on top of each other, use the front to back and back to front functions to decide which image will appear on the top.
+If you’re overlapping images, you can use the Forward and Backward functions to decide which image will appear on top.
 You can also use these functions to overlap images and text, or two text containers.

-You’ll find these functions in the photo editing tools, when you have a photo container selected, or in the text editing tool, when you have a text container selected.
+You’ll find these functions in the Photo Editing Tools pop-up which appears when you have a photo container selected, or in the Text Editing Tools pop-up, which appears when you have a text container selected.

 Check out this FAQ to see which fonts are licensed for use on the web.

-To make sure soft proofing is enabled, double check the preferences within BookWright.
-For Windows computers this can be found under Help > Preferences, while on a Mac you'll find this under BookWright > Preferences.
+The soft proofing function can be enabled through Preferences.
+For Windows computers this can be found under Help > Preferences.
+On a Mac you'll find this under BookWright > Preferences.